-In God's perfect design for human sexuality, He instituted marriage between one man and one woman as the only permissible means by which couples could fulfill one another sexually3.
-Christians are cautioned to flee sexual immorality and thus to honor God with our bodies4.
+In God's perfect design for human sexuality, He instituted marriage between one man and one woman as the only permissible means by which couples could fulfill one another sexually.
+Christians are cautioned to flee sexual immorality and thus to honor God with our bodies.
 As followers of Jesus Christ, we are committed to being good stewards of the gifts the Creator has provided, including this gift of our sexuality.
-Faulkner University is a Christian community that seeks to uphold the teachings and examples of the Bible in all things, and expects all members of its community to glorify God through their words and actions.